Elmauro117/aws_MSK_architechture_deployment_with_terraform/README.md

 Already Existing resources: Lambda layer for the Lambda Consumer, Lambda Consumer and Lambda Producer, S3 Bucket, VPC and Subnets (private and Publics), Internet Gateway, route tables (which are updated in the "terra_3_nat.tf" file) and Keypairs.

+Only few changes should be made by hand, like updating the Security groups, bastion host should outbound any traffic to anywhere, private_host should allow traffic from the MSK SG and the MSK SG should ALLOW TRAFFIC from the private_host SG and form itself.
+And FINALLY, adding the MSK SG to the Lambda_producer.